neroshop/neroshop/readme.md

 $500 - create a search engine that can search for item names, seller names and products, etc.

-$500 - fix and optimize graphics and adding graphical user interface features (such as scrollbar and scrollarea) using opengl source files to work with: external/dokun-ui/src/renderer.cpp; external/dokun-ui/include/renderer.hpp libraries used: opengl, vulkan (optional)
+$500 - fix and optimize graphics and adding graphical user interface features (such as scrollbar and scrollarea) using opengl files to work with: external/dokun-ui/src/renderer.cpp; external/dokun-ui/include/renderer.hpp libraries used: opengl, vulkan (optional)
 difficulty: intermediate
 job status: not filled

-$250 - convert and export qr code data to PNG source files: src/qr.cpp; include/qr.hpp libraries used: libpng, QR Code generator
+$250 - convert and export qr code data to PNG files to work with: src/qr.cpp; include/qr.hpp libraries used: libpng, QR Code generator
 difficulty: intermediate
 job status: not filled

 $100 - fix decoding error in functions using EVP_PKEY_encrypt() and EVP_PKEY_decrypt()
-source file(s): src/encryptor.cpp; include/encryptor.hpp
+files to work with: src/encryptor.cpp; include/encryptor.hpp
 libraries used: openssl
+difficulty: intermediate
+job status: not filled

+$100 - fetch a list of monero nodes libraries used: ?
+difficulty: intermediate
+job status: not filled

+$100 - fetch a list of currency prices from various sources libraries used: libcurl, json
 difficulty: intermediate
 job status: not filled